 The PPG's Articles of Association require all Directors to retire from office at least once in three (3) years and the retiring Directors are eligible for re-election at the AGM.
 Directors who are appointed by the Board during the year are subject to re-election at the next AGM following their appointments.

 MCCG 2012 recommends the tenure of an independent director not to exceed a cumulative term of nine years.
 Upon completion of the nine years, an independent director may continue to serve on the board subject to the director’s re-designation as a non-independent director.
 The Board must justify and seek shareholders’ approval in the event it retains as an independent director, a person who has served in that capacity for more than nine years.

 MCCG 2012 recommends that if the chairman is not an independent director, then the Board should comprise a majority of independent directors to ensure balance of power and authority on the board.
 The Board (through the Nominating Committee) shall undertake an annual assessment of the independence of the independent directors.
-(Refer Appendix F)
+(The Board Assessment Policy is Stated in Appendix F)

 New Directorship at Other Organisation

 All Board members shall notify the Chairman of the Board before accepting any new directorships in any other organisation.
 Similarly, the Chairman of the Board shall also do likewise before taking up any additional appointment of directorships.
 The notification shall include an indication of time commitment required under the new appointment.

 The roles of Chairman and Group Managing Director are currently held by Datuk Sum Kown Cheek.
 The Board is aware that it is not compliance with the best practices of the MCCG 2012 on the separation of the roles of the Chairman and GMD.